-Generally, primary concentrators in Government can count only one Harvard Summer School Government course, taught either on campus or abroad (not online), toward their Government concentration requirements.
+Generally, primary concentrators in Government can count only one Harvard Summer School Government course, taught either on campus or abroad, toward their Government concentration requirements.
 If that course is not taught by a Harvard Government Department faculty member, the student must petition the Government Director of Undergraduate Studies before taking the course.
 Read more about the new policy on counting Harvard Summer School Courses for Government Concentration Credit.
-Note that GOVT S-1550 is a graduate-level course for Extension School graduate students and may not be taken for undergraduate credit toward a Harvard College degree.

 History concentrators may count only one degree-credit-eligible Summer School course toward the concentration.
 Concentrators should speak to their Director of Undergraduate Studies about any questions concerning concentration credit.

-MATH S-3 may not be taken for credit toward a Harvard College degree.
 MATH S-P may be taken for Harvard College degree credit, but may not be taken for credit in the Mathematics concentration.
-Mathematics courses in the 300 range, as well as MATH S-599, are professional offerings and may not be taken for credit toward a Harvard College degree.

 SPAN S-27 does not count toward a language citation.